-At Mediagloss, we create holistic systems of sound — music and effects that blend, flow, and work together, immersing and enveloping the player in your game experience.
-We strive to support our wonderful clients’ visions, providing sound that’s inventive, catchy, hum-able, infectious and most importantly ideally suited to the game it will live in and enlighten.
+Mediagloss creates audio — music and effects that blend, flow, and work together, immersing and enveloping the player in the experience.
+We strive to support our wonderful clients’ visions, providing sound that’s inventive, catchy, hum-able, infectious, and most importantly ideally suited to the game it will live in and enlighten.

 Original Music Composition and Production

-Mediagloss specializes in creating custom music for games — music that lifts up the game and immerses the player.
-Game music of course is about as broad and varied as it gets!
-So, a composer might use anything from a huge orchestra, to a guitar virtuoso, to a slide whistle, or an NES style 8-bit chip.
+Mediagloss creates custom music that lifts up the game and immerses the player.
+Game music of course is about as broad and varied as it gets.
+A composer might use anything from an orchestra to a guitar virtuoso, to a slide whistle, or maybe an NES style 8-bit chip simulator.
 Sometimes ALL of those.
-All that requires sensibilities, skill and experience.
+All that requires sensibilities, skill, and experience.
 It’s also tremendous fun.

-Sound design is a lot of things brought to together.
-Sound designers will generate sound from synthesizers and samplers, or they’ll go out with some microphones to find and record the sound they need, or they might set up a foley stage right in the studio and make the sound from organic sources.
+Sound design is a lot of things brought together.
+Sometimes we generate sound from synthesizers and samplers, or we’ll go out with some microphones to find and record the sound they need, or they might set up a foley stage right in the studio and make the sound from organic sources.
 And of course we might put all those results in a blender and manipulate the hell out of it to make it larger than life.

 We bring together a lot of shiny technologies and learned techniques but the end goal is always straightforward — to get the mood, emotion and impact we need for a particular setting or event and enhance the player’s game experience.